 ...Multiple story buildings have been more common along the southern waterfront since the turn of the century...
 After 1906, almost all new warehouses were constructed to be at least three stories in height...
-Multiple story buildings are usually characterized by fairly small floor to ceiling heights - commonly 11 to 12 feet - because the stored weight of merchandise created great dead loads...
-Ground story heights, accommodating greater live loads (people, furniture, and other items), were more on the order of 20 feet in height...
-By 1900, it was customary for а multi-story warehouse to be with equipped а freight elevator, usually able to handle two drays...Regardless of the number of stories, the number of stories, Garcia and Maggini Warehouse, 128 King Street large doors have been necessary to allow interior access for trucks and drays.
+Multiple story buildings are usually characterized by fairly small floor to ceiling heights - commonly 11 to 12 feet - because the weight of stored merchandise created great dead loads...
+Ground story heights, accommodating greater live loads (people, furniture, and greater (people, furniture, and other items), more on the order of 20 feet in height...
+By 1900, it was customary for a multi-story warehouse to with equipped freight elevator, usually able to handle two drays...Regardless of the number of stories, large doors have been necessary to allow interior access for trucks and drays.